SohamDutta1216/TheShoppies/README.md

 -If a search result has already been nominated, disable its nominate button.
 -Display a banner when the user has 5 nominations.

+### Features Completed
+-Search results should come from OMDB's API (free API key: http://www.omdbapi.com/apikey.aspx).
+-Each search result should list at least its title, year of release and a button to nominate that film.
+-Updates to the search terms should update the result list -Movies in search results can be added and removed from the nomination list.
+-If a search result has already been nominated, disable its nominate button.
+-Display a banner when the user has 5 nominations.
+-Save nomination lists if the user leaves the page -Animations for loading, adding/deleting movies, notifications
 ### Running

 - git clone